cfenollosa/os-tutorial/README.md

 and the [OSDev wiki](http://wiki.osdev.org/), I'll try to make short step-by-step READMEs and code samples for anybody to follow.

+**The tutorial will be updated about every week, at the same pace that I learn the concepts**

 I will not explain the theory.
 Google is your friend.
 Theory is already covered by thousands of PDFs from Universities and the Wikipedia.
 The material assumes that you are comfortable